-EDU285AA is the first course that all teacher prep students must take that prepares students for the online post baccalaureate program.
+EDU285AA is the first course that all educator prep students must take that prepares students for the online post baccalaureate program.
 It provides students with the following:

 Any Level II methods course that requires a practicum will not be available during the late Spring and beginning of the Summer I term.
 Therefore, you must plan accordingly.
 To review the most recent program plan refer to the Post-Baccalaureate website listed under Programs Offered.

-Students with previously earned college credit can apply to the Rio Salado Teacher Education Transcript Evaluation Committee and request course evaluation for possible equivalency and/or substitution.
-Please visit our Post-Baccalaureate site (PDF) for Transcript Evaluation Form.
+Students with previously earned college credit can apply to the Rio Salado Educator Preparation Program Transcript Evaluation Committee and request course evaluation for possible equivalency and/or substitution.
+Please visit our Post-Baccalaureate site (PDF) for the Transcript Evaluation Form.

 After teachers become certified in Arizona they have three years to either take a course or pass the Constitutions of the United States and Arizona AEPA (Arizona Educator Proficiency Assessments) exams.
 (An exception to this rule is for any secondary level teacher being certified in history, government, citizenship, social studies, law or civics.
 For these individuals, Arizona Constitution and US Constitution must be taken within one year.)
 Students may take POS221 and POS222 at Rio Salado College to meet this requirement.
 This three year window begins upon receipt of an Emergency, Intern, or Provisional certificate.